 2) Market size

 Australia might seem like a safe and comfortable place to establish a start-up but 22 million is a diminutive market compared to other countries in Asia.
 Australia is also isolated geographically from the rest of the world.
 Add on top the expensive cost of labour and transportation, and there’s good reason to look outside of Australia.
 Setting up in almost any country in Asia will allow you to take advantage of a much larger market and Asia itself is becoming increasingly integrated under regional trade agreements.
-ASEAN countries for example are integrating their economies and drastically lowering barriers to provide companies with cost-effective and fluid channels to transfer goods along regional production and supply lines.
+ASEAN countries, for example, are integrating their economies and drastically lowering barriers to provide companies with cost-effective and fluid channels to transfer goods along regional production and supply lines.
 However, this doesn’t mean you need to target an entire region or country, but instead home in on a niche market that in a county as big as Japan or China might be more than a million potential customers!

 3) The opportunity to travel

 Working on a startup in Asia provides the opportunity to travel and especially for those working on an online start-up with a virtual team.
 Imagine working from an internet connection in Seoul, Singapore or Shanghai and the next week sitting on a beach in South-East Asia.
 Start-ups also involve a significant amount of relationship building and the development of supply chains, distribution points or external partnership management, and which all offer the upside of domestic and international travel.
 My Aussie friend working with a social media start-up in China lives in Nanjing but works part of the week in Shanghai and then travels around the country as far as Beijing, Qingdao and Guangzhou once a month.
-The bullet train that connects Shanghai, Nanjing, Qingdao and Beijing makes light work of vast distances and there’s even power outlets on board to power up your laptop as you smash out a report on the way to your destination.
-Relationship building in Asia also provides endless opportunity for language practise and cultural learning.
+The bullet train that connects Shanghai, Nanjing, Qingdao and Beijing make light work of vast distances and there are even power outlets on board to power up your laptop as you smash out a report on the way to your destination.
+Relationship building in Asia also provides endless opportunity for language practice and cultural learning.

 4) The thirst for innovation in Asia

 Asia is still going through rapid and unprecedented levels of economic and social transformation.
-Even the first economy to take flight, Japan, is undergoing dramatic changes to cope with a rapidly ageing population and is an economy in desperate need of innovation.
+Even the first economy to take flight, Japan, is undergoing dramatic changes to cope with a rapidly aging population and is an economy in desperate need of innovation.
 China is also desperate to support new technology and expertise to improve food safety, improve productivity, secure water resources and to feed the world’s largest middle class.
 China is even opening the door for foreign companies to work on cloud computing systems – a sensitive industry for China – with a trial on joint ventures in the Shanghai free trade zone.
 Seoul is another hotspot avid to attract entrepreneurs through various incubator projects and co-working spaces.
 Wherever you look, Asian countries are vying to attract innovation in order to solve new challenges and bolster economic development.

 5) Local market advantages

 One of the massive perks of living in Asia and working on a startup is tapping into the competitive advantage of various locations.
 Are you looking for somewhere cheap to keep your living expenses, overheads and wages low while you invest money into your startup?
 Think Thailand, Indonesia or the Philippines.
 Are you working on a tech start-up?
 Seoul has one of the fastest internet connections in the world, and India is an option if you want to talk to your tech support face-to-face.
 Does your startup rely on a fast, reliable and affordable logistics system?
 Think China.
-Or are you looking to establish your start-up 500 metres from the beach for after hour drinks?
+Or are you looking to establish your start-up 500 meters from the beach for after hour drinks?
 Think again Thailand, Indonesia or the Philippines!

 6) Leveraging currency difference